7star7/jevil-game/README.md

 You can pretty much change the characters (in the code, `CHARACTER_DATA.gd` specifically), that *does* change the menus properly *and* the system actually can recognize it.
 It also reconigzes the choice depending of the character.
 You can even add a "character" through JSON files as an end-user.
 But that is the whole project.
 Also *one* Jevil attack.

 Now, it's here in GitHub, in public sight.
 That *is* a feature too.
+Issues are not open right now, but once the project gains an actual shape, you will be able to complain of a real something.

 ## What to do
 I (7star7) am going to rework some of the already added functions because I believe it could've been done better.